Mid-Atlantic (United States): Sports

-Notable golf tournaments in the Mid-Atlantic include the Barclays, Quicken Loans National and Atlantic City LPGA Classic.
+Notable golf tournaments in the Mid-Atlantic include the Atlantic City LPGA Classic,Barclays, and Quicken Loans National..

 Two high-level professional tennis tournaments are held in the region.
 The US Open, held in New York, is one of the four Grand Slam tennis tournaments, whereas the Washington Open is part of the ATP Tour 500 series and WTA 250 series.

-Notable motorsports tracks include Watkins Glen International, Dover Motor Speedway and Pocono Raceway, which have hosted Formula One, IndyCar, NASCAR, World Sportscar Championship and IMSA races.
-Also, the Englishtown and Reading drag strips such have hosted NHRA national events.
-Pimlico Race Course at Baltimore and Belmont Park at New York host the Preakness Stakes and Belmont Stakes horse races, which are part of the Triple Crown of Thoroughbred Racing.
+Notable motorsports tracks include Dover Motor Speedway, Pocono Raceway, and Watkins Glen International, which have hosted Formula One; International Motor Sports Association (IMSA); IndyCar; National Association for Stock Car Auto Racing, LLC (NASCAR); and World Sportscar Championship races.
+The Englishtown and Reading drag strips have also hosted National Hot Rod Association (NHRA) national events.

+Pimlico Race Course in Baltimore and Belmont Park in New York host the Preakness Stakes and Belmont Stakes horse races, which are part of the Triple Crown of Thoroughbred Racing.

 Economy

-With a GDP nominal of over $5.2 trillion, the Mid-Atlantic economy would be third-largest in the world if calculated separately, only behind the remaining United States and China and nearly $1 trillion larger than next place Japan.
-This economic prosperity is buoyed by a significant financial services and banking sector, healthcare and chemicals industry, and telecommunications and entertainment conglomerates.
+With a nominal GDP of over $5.2 trillion, the Mid-Atlantic economy would be the third-largest in the world if calculated separately, behind only the United States and China, and nearly $1 trillion larger than Japan.
+A significant financial services and banking sector, healthcare and chemicals industry, and telecommunications and entertainment conglomerates buoy this economic prosperity.

-According to the Global Financial Centres Index, the Mid-Atlantic region is home to the leading financial center in the world (New York) at #1, with Washington also present at #15.
+According to the Global Financial Centres Index, the Mid-Atlantic region is home to the leading financial center in the world (New York) at #1 and Washington, DC at #15.

 Notable companies (over $100 billion market cap) headquartered in the region include: